 Message from Hazzan Steve

-With blessings for a week of health and peace,
+With blessings for a happy and healthy week,